 - Pollutants (cleaning products, inadequately maintained or unsanitary heating and cooling or humidification systems, tobacco, etc)

 So all this data – what does it mean?
 What do you do?
 How can you make sure you and your kids aren’t breathing sullied, disease-inducing air?

 Luckily, there are options.

 Get Proactive On Air Filtration

-Have you ever been irate and had to bite your tongue to keep from saying something you may regret ?
+Have you ever been irate and had to bite your tongue to keep from saying something regrettable ?
 That’s a filter.
 Have you ever used water from the door of a refrigerator and had your thirst immediately relieved?
 That’s because of a filter.
 Filters keep toxicity in check and avoid miserable consequences.
 You filter your words for amity, you filter your water for health, why shouldn’t you filter your air?

 Help Control Germs With Germicidal Systems

 Germi-who?
 Germicidal UV Light Systems help decrease airborne biological contaminants – germs – by safely producing high intensity UV light from within your home’s air flow system.
 These bacteria-destroying contraptions can kill germs and even help stop further germs from collecting in your home.
 According to one study, roughly one out of five people with allergies suffer from exposure to fungi and bacteria in their air systems.
 A UV light unit will help sanitize and decontaminate indoor air to help you reach the highest air quality possible.